MikeAfterDark/blog/_posts/2025-04-06-No Adjacent Characters.md

 ### Simpleton Thicc Array

-To appease the interviewer, I had an answer within 20 seconds of reading the question, slightly inspired by my uni's combinatorics class:
+I had an idea within 20 seconds of reading the question, slightly inspired by my uni's combinatorics class that went something like this:

 ```
 xyzzz